Installation

 8.In the Summary section, click Finish

-B. To attach the CYBERQUEST virtual disks please follow the steps from bellow:
+B. To attach the CYBERQUEST virtual disks, follow the steps below:

-1.Right click on the new created Virtual Machine and select Settings
+1.Right-click the created Virtual Machine and select Settings.

 2.In the Settings window select IDE Controller 0.
 In the right side select Hard Drive option and click Add

-3.In the Media section, click Browse and navigate where the CYBERQUEST server virtual Hard Disks are stored
+3.In the Media section, click Browse and navigate to the location where the CYBERQUEST server virtual hard disks are stored.

 5.In the Settings window select IDE Controller 0.
 In the right side select Hard Drive option and click Add

-6.In the Media section, click Browse and navigate where the CYBERQUEST server virtual Hard Disks are stored
+6.In the Media section, click Browse and navigate to the location where the CYBERQUEST server virtual hard disks are stored.

-8.Click OK to finish adding the CYBERQUEST Virtual Hard Disks
+11.Click OK to complete adding the CYBERQUEST Virtual Hard Disks.

 Agent Installation